Gear Guide: Cooking & Fire

 I have not found one indispensable piece of cooking gear that works for all occasions.
 What I use really depends on where I am going, for how long, and whether I’m going alone or with a partner.
 I’ve used everything from a “car camping” type of cookset you can buy at the outdoor sections of any Walmart, to a cast iron pan brought from home, to a minimal stainless pot/mug for boil-in-a-bag meals.

-If you’re just starting to assemble your camping cookware arsenal, the two brands I can recommend for durability and versatility are:
+If you’re just starting to assemble your camping cookware arsenal, I would recommend starting with the following basics: